-Japan is known for a lot of things—cutting-edge technology, manga, beautiful landscapes, a long history reflected in the temples, shrines and castles—but one thing everybody seems to have an interest in is the food.
+Japan is known for a lot of things—cutting-edge technology, manga, beautiful landscapes, and a long history reflected in the temples, shrines and castles—but one thing everybody seems to have an interest in is the food.
 Not only do the visitors to Japan fall in love with the flavours, the Japanese themselves are so attached that when they go travelling overseas, many of them will search for a Japanese restaurant.

 The most obvious and straightforward way of describing food for most people is the taste.
 Oishii and umai both describe something that is good or delicious.
 However, this is an overall impression of the taste and doesn’t really tell us much about what exactly the speaker likes about the food.
 So, let’s get down to the words that give us a clue.

 Amai (sweet) or amakarai (sweet and salty) are words that are often heard when people are impressed by traditional Japanese dishes.
 This leads me to believe that the Japanese generally like sauces on the sweeter side.
-Just look at their staple ingredients used in traditional cooking: mirin (sweet rice wine), sugar, cooking sake and soy sauce.
+Just look at the staple ingredients used in traditional cooking: mirin (sweet rice wine), sugar, cooking sake and soy sauce.
 The combination of the syrupy mirin and sugar, with the soy sauce full of umami, creates a dish that is both sweet and salty.

 Maroyaka means mild, which is a nice way of saying that something doesn’t have a whole lot of punch to it.
 Some dishes, which can at times be too overpowering and bold, such as ramen or stews, can be described as maroyaka—not to say it has no flavour, but to indicate that it is just the right balance (or light as opposed to rich).